AxisCommunications/acap3-examples/larod/README.md

 ### An Larod based ACAP3 application running inference on edge device

-This readme file explains how to build an ACAP3 that uses the [larod API](./FAQs.md).
-It is achived by using the containerized Axis API bundle and toolchain
+This readme file explains how to build an ACAP3 that uses the [larod API](../FAQs.md#WhatisLarod?).
+It is achived by using the containerized Axis API bundle and toolchain.

 Together with this file you should be able to find a directory called app, that directory contains the "larod-simple-app.c" application which can easily be compiled and run with the help of the tools and step by step below.